apache/oodt/README.txt

     ./target/site/index.html

+Note: all OODT source files are encoded with UTF-8.
+You must set your MAVEN_OPTS environment variable to include "-Dfile.encoding=UTF-8" in order to properly generate the web site and other artifacts from source.

 Note: generating the documentation requires enormous amounts of memory.
-More than likely you'll need to set the MAVEN_OPTS environment variable to "-Xmx512m" or larger before attempting to run "mvn site".
+More than likely you'll need to add to the MAVEN_OPTS environment variable in order to set the Java heap maximum size with "-Xmx512m" or larger before attempting to run "mvn site".

 Mailing Lists
 =============